benchopt/benchopt/doc/tutorials/tutorial_understanding_building_benchmark.rst

+.. _build_benchmark:

 Understanding and building a simple benchmark
 =============================================

 Are you looking for a simple, step-by-step introduction to the `Benchopt <https://benchopt.github.io/index.html>`_ library?
 Then look no further!
 In this tutorial, we are going to learn how to use the Benchopt library to compare various algorithms in order to minimize a given cost.
 This tutorial complements the `write a benchmark <https://benchopt.github.io/benchmark_workflow/write_benchmark.html>`_ webpage with a more practical, hands-on approach.

 Let's say you are interested in benchmarking solvers to minimize the cost function of the `ridge regression problem <https://en.wikipedia.org/wiki/Ridge_regression>`_, a variant of linear regression which is a common problem in supervised machine learning.
 This cost function writes as follows: